Even a Replica Can Fall in Love: Light novel

-Written by Harunadon and illustrated by raemz, Even a Replica Can Fall in Love began publication under ASCII Media Works' Dengeki Bunko light novel imprint on February 10, 2023.
-Five volumes have been released as of August 8, 2025.
+Even a Replica Can Fall in Love is written by Harunadon and illustrated by raemz.
+ASCII Media Works published six volumes under their Dengeki Bunko light novel imprint from February 10, 2023 to April 10, 2026.

 During their panel at Sakura-Con 2024, Yen Press announced that they had licensed the series for English publication, with the first volume releasing in September 2024.